Perfect Carrot Cake! This Carrot Cake Recipe is so easy, made in a 9×13 pan, loaded with extras and topped with creamy cream cheese frosting!

 Carrot Cake has always been a favorite of mine.
 BUT I am a little picky about my carrot cake.
 I am not a fan of “plain” carrot cake.
 I want ALL THE TEXTURE.
 Which means I like to pack about as much crunch/chew/flavor into every bite.
 If there aren’t bits of carrot poking out…a raisin here or there…coconut to add sweetness…or (gasp) walnuts to add crunch…well, no thank you, please.

-So this recipe is all about how I like carrot cake.
+So this perfect carrot cake recipe is all about how I like carrot cake.
 And since we’re old friends here, I am pretty sure that you will like it too.
 And I know, I know, I will get questions…can I leave out the coconut?
 Can I skip the nuts?
 Can I CHANGE ALL THE THINGS?
 Well, the answer is yes.
 But no.

-The cake batter is really easy.
+The carrot cake batter is really easy.
 I make mine in my stand mixer, but you could even just use a big bowl, a wooden spoon and some elbow grease.

 Of course you will need carrots.
 And a grater.